Black Cop: Plot

-The film starts off with an African Canadian cop (Ronnie Rowe) recalling his childhood.
+The film starts off with a monologue of an African Canadian cop (Ronnie Rowe Jr.) recalling his childhood.
 When he was young, a little boy called him a name relating to a candy bar and he did nothing.
 After hearing this offensive name multiple times he eventually responded with picking up his textbook and beating him over the head with it.
 During this part he makes remarks on how his race alienates him because he is a cop: His father (who died before he got his badge) told his son that if you are ever stopped by the police even for the time you should put your hands up and freeze.
 He ends this part by saying that he never really did listen to his father.

+In the present, while Ronnie is out jogging wearing earphones, a white police officer tries to stop him relating to a burglary in the neighborhood.
+As Ronnie is unable to hear him due to the earphones and doesn't comply, the officer becomes aggressive and ends up detaining Ronnie, letting him go once discovered that he is a police officer.
+This incident affects him, making him stressed during his job.
+He starts seeing an imaginary black boy named Kyle who was shot in a police incident recently.

+One day Ronnie overhears another cop on the police radio who is about to arrest two black kids on the street without any evidence.
+So, he turns off his GPS, and arrives on the scene knocking the other cop unconscious and puts him inside a dumpster after stripping his uniform and cuffing him.